Does Homeowners Insurance Cover Storage Units?

 Contact Your Insurance Company Promptly

-Reach out to your homeowners or renters insurance provider as soon as possible.
-Have your policy number, storage unit details and supporting documents ready to speed up the process and avoid delays.
+Contact your homeowners or renters insurance provider immediately.
+Have your policy number, storage unit details and supporting documents ready.

 4. 4